II. Indications

 1. Inability to control bleeding (resulting in death)

-2. Respiratory obstruction
+2. Airway or respiratory obstruction

 3. Aspiration Pneumonitis (if placed in non-intubated patient)